Ryo-viudsc/IntermittentFastingApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <br/>
-As the lockdown due to the pandemic continues, many people are facing the problem of weight gain.
-And I believe that one reason is simply because it has been a sedentary time, without much movement, as well as from the stress of sitting at home all the time.
+As the lockdown continues, many people are facing the problem of weight gain.
+I believe that one reason is simply because it has been a sedentary time, without much movement, as well as from the stress of sitting at home all the time.
 So, I ended up finding intermittent fasting quite beneficial and decided to build this app for a sedentary life style these days.